Fulbright U.S. Specialist Program

 Application Requirements and Procedures

 - The requested American Scholar must be registered in an online roster maintained by World Learning.

 - U.S. faculty and professionals may apply to the roster by visiting: https://fulbrightspecialist.worldlearning.org/eligibility-specialists/

 - Roster candidates are peer-reviewed and approved by the J. William Fulbright Foreign Scholarship Board.

 - The Specialist must be a U.S. citizen resident in the United States at the time that the grant is approved.

 - Alumni of other programs, including the Fulbright Program, may apply.
 Preference is generally given to candidates with the most relevant professional experience.

-- Egyptian institutions wishing to host a Specialist must submit project request forms to the Commission at least three months prior to the requested arrival date of the scholar.
+- Egyptian host institutions wishing to host a Specialist must submit a project proposal via World Learning’s online portal here: https://worldlearning-community.force.com/FSPHost at least three months prior to the requested arrival date of the scholar.
+The online portal accepts project proposals on a rolling basis throughout the year.
 An institution may submit:

 - A named Request: the institution identifies the scholar whom it would like to host.